Community Canopy Program

 Using research from the Vermont Department of Health, we selected partner communities in Vermont that are most vulnerable to heat-related illness.
 These areas have high densities of exposed asphalt and rooftops but limited tree cover.
 As a result, residents in these areas can spend more money to cool their homes, and those without air conditioning can be at greater risk for heat illnesses.

-See the cumulative impact report below from 2017- fall 2023.
+See the cumulative impact report below from 2017- spring 2024.

 Partners